 - There are several things you should consider when selecting a hypothesis for meta-analysis. - 1.
 There should be a significant available literature, and it should be in a quantifiable form. - 2.
 The hypothesis should not require the analysis of an overwhelming number of studies. - 3.
 The topic should be interesting to others. - 4.
 There should be some specific knowledge to be gained from the analysis.
-Some reasons to perform meta-analyses are to - Establish the presence of an effect. - Determine the magnitude of an effect. - Resolve differences in a literature. - Determine important moderators of an effect. - When performing a meta-analytic summary you often limit your interest to establishing the presence of an effect and estimating its size.
-However, quantitative literature reviews should generally go beyond this and determine the what study characteristics moderate the strength of the effect. - The first step to defining your research question is to decide what theoretical constructs you will use as your explanatory and response variables. - You need to decide what type of effect size you will use.
-If the explanatory variable is typically presented as a categorical variable, you should probably use d.
-If the explanatory variable is typically presented as a continuous variable, you should probably use r. - If you decide to use the effect size d, you then need to precisely define what contrast you will use to calculate d.
-For a simple design, this will probably be (mean of experimental group mean of control group).
-Defining the contrast also specifies the directionality of your effect size (i.e., the meaning of the sign).
-The directionality is automatically determined for the effect size r once you choose your constructs.
+Some reasons to perform meta-analyses are to - Establish the presence of an effect. - Determine the magnitude of an effect. - Resolve differences in a literature. - Determine important moderators of an effect. - When performing a meta-analytic summary, you often limit your interest to establishing the presence of an effect and estimating its size.
+However, quantitative literature reviews should generally go beyond this and determine what study characteristics moderate the strength of the effect. - The first step to defining your research question is to decide what theoretical constructs you will use as the explanatory and response variables in your effect. - You need to decide what effect size you will use.
+If the explanatory variable is typically presented as a categorical variable, you should probably use g.
+If the explanatory variable is typically presented as a continuous variable, you should probably use r. - If you decide to use the effect size g, you need to precisely define what contrast you will form the basis of your effect size.
+For a simple design, this will probably be (experimental group control group).
+Defining the contrast also specifies the directionality of your effect size (i.e., the meaning of the sign). - If you decide to use the effect size r, you need to define the directionality of the variables to be correlated.
+Sometimes bipolar constructs are measured in different ways in different studies.
+For example, one study could use a measure of extraversion whereas another could use a measure of introversion.
+Both of these are measuring the same bipolar construct, but have opposite meanings.
+Once you specify the directionality of the variables composing your correlation, the interpretation of the sign on the correlation is automatically defined.